 A fast flume with an S shaped ride.
 Catch the eddies for added challenge.

 River drops steeply over a rock pile and turns sharply back to the right at the bottom over some sharp shelf rock.
 Bracing into the pillow at the bottom will make you understand the rapid's name.
-The hole at the bottom is a fast surf with vertical moves possible at higher water levels.
 An excellent splat rock is located just below the rapid (only good at medium to high flows).

 Just after Knucklebuster, the creek turns to the left, A small waterfall is visible from high above the river.
 Just above the large boulder sitting on the left side of the bedrock streambed lies one sweet surf wave.
 Will surf at any runnable level, but the higher the river, the bigger the wave.
 It is shallow in the trough, so vertical moves are not advised, but you can surf, spin and blunt till it hurts!
 A couple other waves develop above and below the main wave at medium to high water levels.

 Below the Surf Wave, a large pool leads to the wide but shallow entrance to the Falls.
 The Falls are a riverwide 6-8 foot tall ledge.
 The left side is a little taller, but takes more water to pad up the entrance.
 A sticky hole that recirculates back under the bluff develops at levels above 4.5 feet.
 The right side has a small channel that reduces scraping at low water and the ledge is not undercut on this side.
-The ledge can be run just about anywhere.
+The ledge can be run just about anywhere except just right of center where a chunk of rock has fallen into the pool below.

 The Devil's Fork Creek enters on the left.
 Hike up 0.25 miles to see Twin Devil's Falls formed by the confluence of Long Devil's Creek and Big Devil's Creek.
 The rapid directly above the confluence holds pin potential and has an undercut on the far left.
 The rapid directly below the confluence can develop a couple of sticky holes at levels above 4.5 feet.